 Kidney beans are outstanding sources of antioxidants that help combat cancer.
 And the fiber they contain, as we discussed, helps fight various forms of digestive cancers.

-Research has also linked high intake of flavonols to reduced risk of cancer.
+Research has also linked high intake of flavonolsi XColorless molecules present mainly in the outer tissues of fruits and vegetables with antioxidant properties, and they help reduce oxidative stress. to reduced risk of cancer.
 And since the beans have a high concentration of flavonols, they can be beneficial for cancer patients (3).
-According to the American Institute for Cancer Research, the lignans and saponins in kidney beans have the ability to fight cancer (4).
+According to the American Institute for Cancer Research, the lignansi XA large group of naturally occurring nutrients in plants, particularly seeds, whole grains and vegetables with anti-inflammatory and estrogen-like properties. and saponinsi XNaturally occurring compounds found in legumes that help protect against skin damage due to their antioxidant properties. in kidney beans have the ability to fight cancer (4).

 4. Can Aid Weight Loss

 The number one reason for this is the fiber in kidney beans.
 Scores of studies have shown how fiber can positively impact weight.
 Fiber keeps you full and also increases the thermic effect of the food (the energy it takes to break down food).
-Kidney beans are also a food source of protein, which is more filling than carbs and may aid weight loss too.
+Kidney beans protein content is high, which makes it more filling than carbs and may aid weight loss too.

 In yet another study, a group of subjects on a tablet containing the bean extracts had seen a significant reduction in their body weight, body mass, and adipose tissues in a matter of 30 days (6).